Dosing & Uses

 Gallstone complication requiring surgery

-Known hepatocyte or bile ductal abnormalities, inflammatory bowel dz
+Known hepatocyte or bile ductal abnormalities, inflammatory bowel disease

 Orphan drug status, for use in surgical high-risk patients with radiolucent stones